 The restaurant is located in the backyard of Willy’s house where he makes all the meals himself.
 Everything on the menu costs only $18 BZ ($9 US).
 That includes lamb, fish and lobster.
 My favorite part about this restaurant is that while you wait on the food you can chill in the hammocks and listen to some awesome reggae.
 Waiting never felt so relaxing.

 This local restaurant has been operating since before Caye Caulker became a touristy island.
 Both locals and tourists love this inexpensive place around lunch time.
 They mostly sell fry jacks, but once in a while they also have other cheap meals available, such as grilled chicken with beans and rice.

 Usually open for breakfast and lunch, this local food sells out fast.
 If you want some of Mama Lizz’s delicious food, you need to get there early.
 Ask any local and they will tell you how fast this place sells out… it’s that good.
 Meals change every day.
 You can also get fry jacks here for breakfast.

-This is what Ben and I did 70% of the time.
+This is what we did 70% of the time.
 We went fishing at the Split or the pier.
 All we used were sardines for bait, a hook and some fishing line, which all cost under $5 BZ ($2.50 US) and can be bought at most of the supermarkets.
 Neither one of us had fished before, let alone killed and cleaned our own catch, but you better believe that after our first unsuccessful fishing day we never went home without a minimum of two fish.
 Our success was not due to the internet or luck, it was the locals.
 They were friendly and showed us how to do it, and without asking, they offered advice and always told us what kind of fish we had caught.